andrzejwichert/qai/README.md

 The notebooks use some basic commands and should be compatible with different qiskit versions, expect the notebook 23_HybridApproaches-VariationalClassification and 17_QuantumKernels.

 The symbol (+) after the name, like  “17_QuantumKernels(+).ipynb” indicates that the algorithm was ported to the newest qiskit version  (now qiskit 0.45.0).
 Check this repository for the newest port of qiskit version.
-At the end of February 2024, Merch 2024 we will check for the newest qiskit version 1.0.
+At the end of February 2024, March 2024 we will check for the newest qiskit version 1.0.

 i) Instead of .bind_parameters() .assign_parameters() is used, see